The Parables of the Vineyard

 Can you see what Jesus was really telling the Jewish leaders?

-Let me show you two verses from Lk 13:34-35, “O Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her!
+Here’s two of my favorite verses from Luke chapter 13.
+Verses 34 & 35, “O Jerusalem, Jerusalem, the city that kills the prophets and stones those sent to her!
 How often I wanted to gather your children together, as a hen gathers her brood under her wings, and you would not!
 Behold, your house is left to you desolate, and I say to you, you shall not see Me until the time comes when you say; Blessed is He who comes in the name of the Lord.”

-For the scribes and priests of Jerusalem to say, “Blessed is He who comes in the name of the Lord”, would be the same as saying; I believe in Jesus Christ.
-But they weren’t about to do that.
-They were NOT going to admit that Jesus was the Christ, and that His words are truth, because Jesus condemned their actions, and condemned their attitudes.
+In order for the scribes and priests, to say..
+“Blessed is He who comes in the name of the Lord”, they would have to say; I believe in Jesus Christ, because it was Jesus, who came “in the name of the Lord”.
+But they weren’t about to say that.
+They were NOT going to admit that Jesus was the Christ, and that His words are truth, because Jesus’ words, condemned their actions, and condemned their attitudes.
 They were hypocrites!
 They claimed to love God, but they didn’t..
 They only loved themselves.

 The nation of Israel was notorious for turning their backs on God, and for persecuting and even killing God’s prophets, who were sent to them to try to bring them back to the Lord, with their preaching and with their prophesying.
 And so Jesus calls Jerusalem; “The city that kills the prophets, and stones those sent to them.”